VolumeZero/ptero-bot/README.md

 ### • Extended API for more info about your servers
   - Fetch Player counts for game servers that support it (e.g., Minecraft, FiveM)
-  - Fetch server version for game servers that support it (e.g., Minecraft)
+  - Fetch server version for game servers that support it (e.g., Minecraft, FiveM)
   - More features may be added in the future!